blurrycontour/zuul-gerrit/doc/source/config/job.rst

       the job should run unless *all* of the files changed match this list.
 In other words, if the regular expression ``docs/.*`` is supplied, then this job will not run if the only files changed are in the docs directory.
+This is a :ref:`regular expression
-A :ref:`regular expression <regex>` or list of regular expressions.
+      <regex>` or list of regular expressions.

       .. warning::

          File filters will be ignored for refs that don't have any files.
-This will be the case for merge commits (e.g. in a post pipeline) or empty commits created with
+This will be the case for branch heads and tags (e.g. in a post, periodic or release pipeline).
+Howover, empty commits created with ``git commit --allow-empty`` will behave normally and will not match.
+Merge commits will match or not based on the files changed by their underlying child commits.
-         ``git commit --allow-empty`` (which can be used in order to run all jobs).

    .. attr:: match-on-config-updates
       :default: true